 Dual major in Philosophy and Mathematics, special programs combining Philosophy with other disciplines.
-Track in General Systems Analysis (See Computer Science (19)).
-A combination of statistics, computer programming and general systems theory.
 111 Problems of Philosophy 3 credits An introduction to the chief problems with which philosophy is concerned, and a study of some of these from the viewpoints of the leading modern schools of philosophical thought.
 113 History of Ancient and Medieval Philosophy 3 credits An introduction to philosophy through a study of the systems from the Pre-Socratics through the Nominalists; particular emphasis on Plato, Aristotle, and major figures of the Middle Ages.
 114 History of Modern Philosophy 3 credits An introduction to modern philosophy through a study of Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant, whose systems comprise classical rationalism and empiricism.
-115 Logic and Reflective Thinking 3 credits The general principles of inductive and deductive logic, and the use of these principles in the solution of problems in such fields as science, philosophy, and religion.
 116 Great American Thinkers 3 credits A study of the development of philosophy in the United States, with special attention to the lives and writings of selected leaders from Edwards to Dewey.
 119 East Asian Philosophy See Cross-Cultural Studies 119.
 205 Ethics 3 credits A study of the leading types of ethical theory, the origins of morality, and the principles involved in moral action.
 209 Philosophy of Existence 3 credits A study of thinkers and schools that deal with the nature and meaning of human existence, the threat of modern anonymity and collectivism, and the search for freedom and value.
-After a brief historical background, the course deals with recent figures such as Kafka.
-Heidegger, Sartre, and Camus.
+After a brief historical background, the course deals with recent figures such as Kafka, Heidegger, Sartre, and Camus.
 210 Ethics and Business 3 credits A consideration of some of the major ethical issues involved in business: the profit motive and the public good, social responsibility of corporations, environmental concerns, consumer and employee relations, the role of the state, advertising practices, conflict of interest and of obligation, and hiring practices.
-Offered in 1986-87 and alternate years.
+Offered in 1988-89 and alternate years.
 215 Revolt and Revolution in the Nineteenth Century 3 credits A study of the major figures and the movements they initiated that brought about critical and radical changes in thinking about history, religion, morality, society, and the nature of human existence.
-The course includes such figures as Hegel.
-Feuerbach, Marx, Kierkegaard, Comte, Mill, Darwin, and Nietzsche.
+The course includes such figures as Hegel, Feuerbach, Marx, Kierkegaard, Comte, Mill, Darwin, and Nietzsche.
 Offered in alternate years.
-220 Philosophy of the Twentieth Century 3 credits A study of contemporary schools, such as Naturalism (Dewey, Whitehead), Existentialism (Sartre, Heidegger, Jaspers), Positivism (Aver, Schlick), Phenomenology (Husserl, Merleau-Ponty, Ricoeur), and Linguistic Analysis (Wittgenstein, Austin, Wisdom).
-Prerequisite, at least three hours in Philosophy, preferably Philosophy 115.
-Offered in 1986-87 and alternate years.
-221 Gandhi and Tagore See Cross-Cultural Studies 222 Philosophy of Science 3 credits A critical study of the conceptual structures and methods used in scientific thinking, including the nature of causality, induction, prediction, the logical character of scientific laws, theories, and presuppositions.
+220 Philosophy of the Twentieth Century 3 credits A study of contemporary schools, such as Naturalism (Dewey, Whitehead), Existentialism (Sartre, Heidegger, Jaspers), Positivism (Ayer, Schlick), Phenomenology (Husserl, Merleau-Ponty, Ricoeur), and Linguistic Analysis (Wittgenstein, Austin, Wisdom).
+Prerequisite, at least three hours in Philosophy, preferably Philosophy 223.
+Offered in 1988-89 and alternate years.
+221 Gandhi and Tagore See Cross-Cultural Studies 221.

+222 Philosophy of Science 3 credits

+A critical study of the conceptual structures and methods used in scientific thinking, including the nature of causality, induction, prediction, the logical character of scientific laws, theories, and presuppositions.
 Major consideration is given to the claim of scientific objectivity.
 Permission of the instructor is required for admission to this course.
+Prerequisite, at least three hours in Philosophy, preferably Philosophy 223.
+Offered in alternate years.

+223 Logic and Reflective Thinking 3 credits

+The general principles of inductive and deductive logic, and the use of these principles in the solution of problems in such fields as science, philosophy, and religion.

-Prerequisite, at least three hours in Philosophy, preferably Philosophy 115.
-Offered in alternate 226 Science and Human Values 3 credits A general introduction to the nature of science and the relationships between science, technology, and social conditions in the modern world.
-Offered in 1986-87 and alternate years.
+226 Science and Human Values 3 credits

+A general introduction to

+the nature of science and the relationships between science, technology, and social conditions in the modern world.
+Offered in 1988- 89 and alternate years.

-230 God, Human Suffering, and the Holocaust See Religious Studies 230.
+230 God, Human Suffering, and the Holocaust

+See Religious Studies 230.